JoshAskew/Tech-Quiz/README.md

 **Locally**: Clone the repository, install the necessary dependencies, and run the application from the command line.
 **Video**: This is a link to a walkthrough video of the testing suites being run: [Walkthrough](https://drive.google.com/file/d/1dStDaVlv8MsPqQEgRrCM4VF6fS5d1l3F/view?usp=sharing)

+## Testing

+Here's an updated Testing section for your README that includes Cypress testing details:

+Testing
+This project includes comprehensive testing using Cypress for both component and end-to-end (E2E) testing.
+Below is an overview of the testing setup and how to run the tests.

+1. **Install Cypress**
+Ensure Cypress is installed as a dev dependency:

+    ```bash
+    npm install cypress --save-dev

+2. **Open Cypress Test Runner**
+     ```bash
+    npx cypress open

+3. **Run Test**
+    Once the Test Runner opens, you can choose to run:

+- Component Tests: Tests individual React components in isolation.
+- E2E Tests: Simulates user interactions and ensures the app behaves as expected.

 ## License
 This project is licensed under the MIT license.